Microsoft Seems To Be Dragging Its Feet In Bringing Office to iPad

 Adding Microsoft Office to the iPad would boost the transition of the iPad from a media tablet to a productivity tool for businesses, and sell millions of Office apps.

-But, it could also cut into sales of the more expensive Office software for PCs and Macs, and give up a potential advantage for tablets based on Microsoft's mobile version of Windows.
+But, it could also cut into of the more expensive Office software for PCs and Macs, and give up a potential advantage for tablets based on Microsoft's version of Windows.
 (Office is already available on smartphones running Windows Phone Series 7 and its predecessor, Windows Mobile.)

 Maybe that's why the Redmond, Wash.-based software giant appears to be dragging its feet when it comes to offering an Office app for the iPad.

 At the moment, Microsoft is denying a report in The Daily, News Corp.'s periodical for the iPad, that Office for Apple's iOS platform exists in the testing stage and will be available within weeks.